awslabs/graphstorm/docs/source/api/references/graphstorm.inference.rst

     tasks, e.g., node classification, and link prediction.

-    If possible, users should always use these GraphStorm inference modules to avoid handling the complexities involved with the distributed data processing and model inference.
+    If possible, users should always use these GraphStorm inference modules to avoid handling the complexities involved with the distributed data loading and model inference.

 .. currentmodule:: graphstorm.inference